Animated Art¶

 max_iter = 50

-# Map grid to complex plane: x ∈ [-2, 0.5], y ∈ [-1.25, 1.25]
+# Map the grid to the complex plane: x ∈ [-2, 0.5], y ∈ [-1.25, 1.25]

 x_min, x_max = -2.0, 0.5